-EFH for precious corals was originally designated in Amendment 4 to the Precious Corals Fishery Management Plan (64 FR 19067, 19 April 1999) using the level of data found in Table 12.
+EFH for precious corals was originally designated in Amendment 4 to the Precious Corals Fishery Management Plan (64 FR 19067, 19 April 1999) using the level of data found in Table 7.
+No new data relevant to precious corals EFH in the PRIA were collected in 2021 that would modify these levels of information.